jimbru/conf/README.md

     {:port 80}
     ```

+3. (Optional) Add late binding variables.

+    Configuration variables can refer to other configuration variables
+    using the `#var` syntax:

+    ```edn
+    {
+      :database-url "sql://fake:1234/devdb"
+      :bt-database-url #var :database-url
+    }
+    ```

-3. Add code in your app to use your config values.
+4. Add code in your app to use your config values.

     For example:
     ```clojure